 Mr Kværnø said: "Greenland is absolutely necessary for the Americans to be able to set up their missile defence shield.

-"If they don't have the radar system up at Thule they can't work it and that gives us the reassurance that we can constantly trade with the Americans in terms of security favours."'A disgrace'
+"If they don't have the radar system up at Thule they can't work it and that gives us the reassurance that we can constantly trade with the Americans in terms of security favours."

 But in recent years Denmark has offered more than just radar facilities.